-We are currently recruiting for start dates throughout 2021, including September, and throughout 2022, including January, April, July and September.
-Additional start dates may also available and you will be asked to state your availability on your application form.
+We are currently recruiting for start dates throughout the remainder of 2021 and throughout 2022, including January, April, July and September.
+Additional start dates may also be available and you will be asked to state your availability on your application form.
 Please note that most of our new recruits will be based in our Global Headquarters in Cambridge, however we have a small number of opportunities available at our London and Manchester offices.

 About the Role